-COVERGIRL Clean Matte BB cream ($8.99)
+COVERGIRL Clean Matte BB cream ($6.37)

-NYX Tea Tree Balance Skin Elixir ($11.99)
+NYX Tea Tree Balance Skin Elixir ($9.79)

-Revlon ColorStay Concealer ($8.49)
+Revlon ColorStay Concealer ($8.24)

-Maybelline Dream Pure BB Cream ($8.99)
+Maybelline Dream Pure BB Cream ($7.99)

 For the blush, bronzer and highlighter category, there are too many to list here, but generally speaking, powder formulas are typically the best options for acne-prone skin.
-I try to avoid gels or cream formulas as they tend to pool in enlarged pores.
+Also, if you have large pores like me, try to avoid gels or thick cream formulas as they tend to pool in enlarged pores.

 Do you see any of your favorites in this list?
 If you have any other recommendations for acne-friendly drugstore makeup products, please share in the comments below…I will definitely give those a try!